vonTheUniverse998898988899/Fundamental-ML/README.md

 The repository is organized into the following directories:

 - **/data**: This directory contains the facial expression dataset.
 You'll need to download the dataset and place it here before running the notebooks.
-(Download link provided below)
+(Download link provided : https://mega.nz/file/foM2wDaa#GPGyspdUB2WV-fATL-ZvYj3i4FqgbVKyct413gxg3rE)
 - **/notebooks**: This directory contains the Jupyter notebook ```EDA.ipynb```.
 This notebook guides you through exploratory data analysis (EDA) and classification tasks.

 ## ⚙️ Usage